Perceptual Video Coding for Machines via Satisfied Machine Ratio Modeling: Related Works

 \subsection{Perceptual Coding for Humans}

-HVS cannot perceive tiny distortions caused by image and video coding.
+HVS cannot perceive tiny distortions caused by compression.
 JND models take advantage of this behavior to determine an optimal operation point for compression that balances bit-rate and perceptual quality.
-To study JND, researchers have created several image and video databases such as MCL-JCI \cite{jin2016statistical}, MCL-JCV \cite{wang2016mcl}, and VideoSet \cite{wang2017videoset}.
-Utilizing these datasets, JND can be modeled in different granularities like pixel, sub-band, and picture or video wise \cite{lin2021progress,zhang2023survey}.
-Picture or video wise JND is more reasonable because HVS perceives image/video entirely instead of pixel or sub-band individually, and is also more applicable because it can be achieved more easily by adjusting coding parameters.
+To study JND, several image and video databases are created such as MCL-JCI \cite{jin2016statistical} and VideoSet \cite{wang2017videoset}.
+JND can be modeled in different granularities like pixel, sub-band, and picture or video wise \cite{zhang2023survey}.
+Picture or video wise JND is more reasonable as HVS perceives image/video entirely instead of pixel or sub-band individually, and is also more applicable because it can be used more easily by adjusting coding parameters.
 Huang \textit{et al.} \cite{huang2017measure} predicted JND with a support vector regressor (SVR) using hand-crafted spatio-temporal features.
-Liu \textit{et al.} \cite{liu2019deep} developed a deep learning-based JND estimation framework, converting the task into a binary classification problem to predict whether two images are perceptually identical, then JND can be searched.
+Liu \textit{et al.} \cite{liu2019deep} developed a deep learning-based JND estimation framework, converting the task into a binary classification problem to predict whether two images are perceptually identical.
 Tian \textit{et al.} \cite{tian2020just} trained a CNN to predict the JND of a distorted image without the original image as reference, and also used an SVR to predict the number of JND levels.
 In \cite{shen2020just}, the structural visibility was firstly predicted at the image-patch level, and then the image-level JND can be estimated by collecting results from all patches.
 Since humans are different, JND is extended to SUR to represent the HVS characteristics of many human subjects.
-Wang \textit{et al.} \cite{wang2018prediction} predicted SUR with quality degradation and temporal masking features, which can also be used to locate JND points \cite{wang2018analysis}.
+Wang \textit{et al.} \cite{wang2018prediction} predicted SUR with quality degradation and temporal masking features.
 Fan \textit{et al.} \cite{fan2019net} designed a Siamese CNN with shared weights to predict SUR based on transfer learning.
 The network architecture is optimized in \cite{lin2020featnet} by fusing features from different layers to decrease the SUR estimation error.
 Zhang \textit{et al.} \cite{zhang2020satisfied} combined saliency distribution, masking effect, quality degradation, and bit-rate change features to train an SVR for predicting SUR.
 In \cite{zhang2021deep}, a two-stream CNN was developed to predict video-wise SUR using spatio-temporal features, which are fused at the quality score and feature levels.
 Due to the differences in principle and target between HVS and MVS, existing perceptual coding methods for humans cannot be directly applied for machines, which will be studied extensively in this work.